AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/panels.md

 ### Ad hoc filters

 Non-filter components can also be dragged directly into the dropzone to create ad hoc filters, saving you the time and effort of going to the Filter Builder.
-Filters created in this way are automatically defined as hit-level filters.
+Filters created in this way are automatically defined as event-level filters.
 This definition can be modified by clicking the information icon (i) next to the filter, then the pencil-shaped edit icon and editing it in the Filter Builder.

 Ad hoc filters are a type of quick filter, and are local to the project.
 They do not show up in the left rail unless you make them public.